timdoherty/front-end-test-driven-development-v2/README.md

 ## Step 1

 ### Objective
 The recommended best practice when building Redux applications is to start by designing your state.

-We'll follow this practice using our acceptance criteria and the relevant Youtube APIs to desing and build our application state via TDD.
+We'll follow this practice using our acceptance criteria and the relevant Youtube APIs to design and build our application state via TDD.

-The nice thing about testing Redux reducers and selectors is that they are pure functions and thus very easy to test.
-We'll start with some simple synchronous actions and reducers, then we'll learn how to test and sequence asynchronous actions and reducers with Redux Loop.
+The nice thing about testing your Redux code is that reducers are pure functions and thus very easy to test.
+We'll start with some simple synchronous actions and reducers, and tackle the actual API requests in a later step

 ### TODO:
 - High level test cases written in plain english (BDD-style)
+  - Start with your acceptance criteria
+    - ex: "it does a search"
+    - ex: "it handles a successful search"
+    - etc.
 - Run the tests and watch them fail
-- Make the tests pass by implementing search bar state
+- Make the tests pass by implementing search state
+  - Don't worry about making the actual API requests just yet, leave a TODO placeholder for now
 - Refactor as needed while keeping the tests green
 - Introduction to testing reducers
-- Introduction to testing selectors
-- Introduction to Redux Modules
-- Introduction to Redux Loop